Yukino2002/Polkadot-Seoul/README.md

   ```sh
   git clone https://github.com/Yukino2002/Polkadot-Seoul.git
   ```
-The following instructions will help you set up the backend and frontend
+The following instructions will help you set up the backend and frontend.

 ### Prerequisites